mikegashler/teddy/README.md

 ```

 # FAQ
-1 **Pandas can do XYZ.
+1. **Pandas can do XYZ.
 How do I do that in Teddy?** Chances are pretty good that the functionality you want has not yet been implemented in Teddy.
 If you want a library that is already complete, Pandas is probably for you.
 Teddy is for people who like to hack on the data structures they use.

-2 **Why don't you store string values in the data table like everyone else?** String comparison is much slower than number comparison.
+2. **Why don't you store string values in the data table like everyone else?** String comparison is much slower than number comparison.
 Also, following string refs requires more page-flipping, which destroys cache coherency.
 Basically, that's just not a great way to store data.
 Teddy deliberately avoids doing that by storing the raw data as floats, and doing string look-ups only when the user is ready to see a string value.

-3 **When do you plan on writing complete documentation?** I'm not really very invested in this project.
+3. **When do you plan on writing complete documentation?** I'm not really very invested in this project.
 I was just annoyed at Pandas one day, so I took a weekend to code up an alternative.
 Please feel free to take it over if you like.

-4 **How do you handling missing values?** Good question.
+4. **How do you handle missing values?** Good question.
 Someone needs to figure that out.

+5. **How do you handle date/time attributes?** Good question.
+Someone needs to figure that out.

-5 **This code is so awesome!
-Thank you.
+6. **This code is so awesome!
 Can I send you a bunch of money?** Keep your money.
 Pay it forward.